 Activity Days and Group Work

-In the two years following one-to-one support, we invite children and young people to our activity days.
-We run activity days through the year with a range of types of activities to suit different interests and age ranges.
+Our Activity Days give bereaved children, young people and their families the opportunity to have fun and spend time with others who understand what they have been through.
+In the two years following their one-to-one post-bereavement support from us, children and young people are automatically invited to our activity days.
+These run through the year with a range of activities to suit different interests and age ranges.

 My daughter got on really well with the other children and it was probably even more beneficial for me as a parent, getting to have a couple of chats and sharing with people who are going through the same circumstances.
 Thank you for having us.
 We really appreciate it!